BioBoost/object-oriented-programming-using-java/05_making_decisions/challenges.md

 | `false` | `false` | `true` | `!((!B) || (!C))` | |
 | `false` | `true` | `true` | `A && (!A)` | |
 | `true` | `true` | `false` | `((!A) || (!B) && C) && !C` | |

+### Checking if negative

+Write an application that requests a number from the user.
+Tell the user of the number is negative, positive or 0.